What is SAP?

 For example, some students may be recommended to have an assessment done by a trained professional that can make recommendations to the parent regarding the possible need for community based mental health or drug and alcohol services.
 They will support the parent in identifying appropriate community-based providers and even help with getting initial appointments scheduled.

-6. How does a parent find out more about the Student Assistance Program at your child’s school?
-Parents may seek out information by visiting online resources, such as their school’s webpage, often times they have links to the Student Assistance Program online.
+7. How does a parent find out more about the Student Assistance Program at your child’s school?

 Parents may ask for more information by speaking directly to the school nurse, guidance counselor or any individual that is listed as a team member of SAP.
 Majority of programs retain the actual name of Student Assistance Program but some may have renamed (i.e., Student Support Team).
 In addition, most schools will have some information available in the form of brochures, posters in highly visible locations in the school building or on school calendars or included in student handbooks.

 It is not related to discipline or punitive consequences.

 CHC is the proud provider of Lehigh County SAP liaison services.
 Please contact us for more information.